homermultitext/se2020/docs/techchecklist/index.md

 Session hosts manage the team’s github repository, and run validation scripts to check the team’s editorial work.
 Requirements: in addition to the requirements for editors, session hosts need:

-- a working account on github. **Test**: you know your github password and can actually login!
+- a working [account on github](https://github.com/). **Test**: you know your github password and can actually login!
-- bash shell and git. **Test**: if you open a bash shell, type which git, you see some result.
+- a bash shell and git.
+For Windows 10, see [how to install both at once](http://www.homermultitext.org/editors/technologies/install-bash/).
+For Mac OS X, you already have a bash shell (`Terminal.app` in the Utilities folder inside your Applications folder).
+See [how to install `git` on OS X](https://www.atlassian.com/git/tutorials/install-git).  **Test**: you can open a bash shell, type `which git`, and see some result.
-- a working account on dockerhub. **Test**: you know your dockerhub password and can actually login!
+- a working [account on dockerhub](https://hub.docker.com/). **Test**: you know your dockerhub password and can actually login!
-- either Docker Desktop (OS X users) or Docker Toolbox (Windows users). **Test**: open a bash shell (OS X users) or a Docker shell (Windows users) and type `docker run hello-world`.
+- either [Docker Desktop (OS X users)](https://docs.docker.com/docker-for-mac/install/) or [Docker Toolbox (Windows users)](https://docs.docker.com/toolbox/toolbox_install_windows/). **Test**: open a bash shell (OS X users) or a Docker shell (Windows users) and type `docker run hello-world`.
 You should see docker download a Docker image and run a Docker container that (eventually) writes some output to your terminal.